diegoddie/interview_restaurant_reservation/README.md

 docker-compose down -v
 ```

+## API Documentation (Swagger)

+This API includes interactive documentation using Swagger UI (OpenAPI).
+Once the application is running, you can access the API documentation in your browser at:

+*   **`http://localhost:3000/docs`** (or `http://localhost:${PORT}/docs` if you have configured a different `PORT` in your `.env` file).

+The documentation provides a list of all available endpoints, their expected request parameters, request bodies, and response schemas.
+You can also try out the API endpoints directly from the Swagger UI.

 ## Testing the API

 You can test the API using any API client tool like Postman, Insomnia, or `curl`.